 The Key to Success: Your Average Performers

 While many leaders focus on high achievers or worry about low performers, I would suggest that even more important are another group of employees: those who are critical to a successful organization but often get overlooked.
-They are the . . .
-Average Achievers – the group of employees that supervisors should be concerned about is the larger group of “middle” employees.
+They are the Average Achievers – the larger group of “middle” employees.

 The middle employees are those 50–60 percent who generally do their work but aren’t going to be recognized as top performers.
-Since they rarely reach the level of being recognized as a top performer, unfortunately, they can be overlooked and go for years (even decades) without hearing any words of encouragement or praise.
+Since they rarely reach the highest levels of performance and recognition, they can be overlooked and go for years (even decades) without hearing any words of encouragement or praise.
 An analogy would be that the middle group of employees is like the flour and eggs in a baking recipe.
-If all you have are spices and icing, you don’t have much of a cake!
+If all you have are spices and icing, you don’t have much of a cake.

-Conversely, if neglected and ignored they will either sink into the lower ranks of performance as a result of discouragement and not feeling valued, or they will quit and move on to another place where they hope to be appreciated for their contributions.
-(Remember: 79% of employees who leave voluntarily cite a lack of appreciation as one of the key reasons they leave.)
+Conversely, if neglected and ignored they will either sink into the lower ranks of performance as a result of discouragement and not feeling valued or they will quit and move on to another place where they hope to be appreciated for their contributions.
+(Remember: 79% of employees who leave voluntarily cite a lack of appreciation as one of the key reasons they quit.)